 Light -> Light Categoryattribute to specify the category of your lights.

-- Specify which lights to filter in or out of the rendering by changing the AOV
+- Specify which lights to filter in of the rendering by changing the AOV

 Render technical passes

 You can also render extra technical passes, such as occlusion, depth, normal, position in camera or world space.
 Practically, this connects a shading network to the AOV.

 You can customize any AOV in the AOV panel:

 - Name: The name of the AOV, also used to name the output file

 - Light Categories: List the light categories which will appear in this AOV

 - Accept Expression: The Light Path Expression of accepted paths